mikeymischief/mikeymischief.github.io/_posts/2020-9-12-autumn-cube-draft.md

 <img src="/images/decks/200912_Dimir_Artifacts.jpg" alt="Dimir Artifacts" width="600"/>

-With a P1P1 Tezzeret, Agent of Bolas pick, the drafting was pretty simple - take artifacts.
+With a P1P1 **Tezzeret, Agent of Bolas** pick, the drafting was pretty simple - take artifacts.
 With the plan in motion to maximize Tezzeret, it didn't fail Brian for most of the day.
 Looking at the build now, it's not as daunting as I initially gave it credit for.
-It wasn't built particularly well, I think most of the victories had to be based off the power of Tezzeret and just the artifact synergies with removal at the right time.
+It wasn't built particularly well, I think most of the victories had to be based off the power of Tezzeret and just the artifact synergies with key removal at the right time.
 Getting lucky helps a bunch too; every dog has their day!

 ----